phaltoe/generic-task-manager/README.md

 == Generic Task Manager

-This is a simple app for creating and collaborating on todo lists.
+This is a simple Rails 4 application for creating and collaborating on todo lists.

 == Installation